-11.2.8.
-The Provost will conduct the annual evaluation of Members who are budgeted 75% or more outside their home department and who report directly to a provost or a vice president for more than one academic semester of the most recent year being evaluated.
-Each evaluation will be conducted in accordance with criteria that are contained in the Member's job description and that are described in annual goals signed by the Bargaining Unit Faculty Member and the provost or vice president to whom she or he reports.

-- 11.2.8.1 The Members evaluated by the Provost pursuant to Section 11.2.8 shall be considered as a department for purposes of annual evaluation and distribution of merit raises pursuant to Section 11.7.
+- T11.2.8 The Provost will conduct the annual evaluation of Members who are budgeted 75% or more outside their home department and who report directly to a provost or a vice president for more than one academic semester of the most recent year being evaluated.
+Each evaluation will be conducted in accordance with criteria that are contained in the Member's job description and that are described in annual goals signed by the Bargaining Unit Faculty Member and the provost or vice president to whom she or he reports. - T11.2.8.1 The Members evaluated by the Provost pursuant to Section T11.2.8 shall be considered as a department for purposes of annual evaluation and distribution of merit raises pursuant to Section T11.7.
 The provost or vice president to whom each Member reports shall submit to the Provost a written evaluation of that Member based on the job description and signed goals.
-The Provost will assign merit scores consistent with these evaluations. - 11.2.9 For a Member who was on approved sick or military leave for one or more semesters during the three previous calendar years, the Department Chair's evaluation will not penalize the Member for having taken such leave but will be based upon the part of the previous three calendar years during which the Member was not taking such leave. - 11.2.10 When evaluating Members who are jointly appointed (Section 11.1), Department Chairs of the Member's primary department should solicit information regarding teaching and service from the Chair of the department in which a Member's appointment is less than 50%.
-Information received is subject to Section 11.4.2. - 11.2.11 When evaluating a Member who is assigned 40% or more to service or administrative responsibilities outside his or her primary department, the Department Chair should solicit information from the dean, provost or vice president to whom the Member reports. - 11.3 Teaching and Service Criteria for Annual Evaluation. - 11.3.1 Teaching: - 11.3.1.1 Essential teaching-related behaviors include, but are not limited to the following: - a. preparation and distribution of syllabi - b. meeting class on a consistent basis, including on-time arrival and dismissal - c. professional classroom behavior - d. effective organization of course content and lectures - e. effective communication with students in and out of the classroom - f. effective delivery of appropriate content material - g. effective processes and materials for evaluating student learning - h. meeting the reasonable needs of students and advisees through availability during scheduled office hours, appointments, and on line (when teaching distance learning) - i. teaching material that is current with the discipline level.
-The routine service obligation can be met by regular attendance at departmental meetings (an obligation regardless of other service that Members may perform) plus effective service on one reasonably active departmental committee (e.g., a committee dealing with curricular matters or program assessment), or the equivalent.
-Equivalent activities include serving on committees outside the department, working within programs and departments, assisting in developing and coordinating the curriculum, participating in program assessment, and other activities.
-These opportunities for "routine service" may vary across the University, but the magnitude of the "routine service" obligation does not vary significantly from unit to unit.
+The Provost will assign merit scores consistent with these evaluations. - T11.2.9 For a Member who was on approved sick or military leave for one or more semesters during the three previous calendar years, the Department Chair's evaluation will not penalize the Member for having taken such leave but will be based upon the part of the previous three calendar years during which the Member was not taking such leave. - T11.2.10 When evaluating Members who are jointly appointed (Section T11.1), Department Chairs of the Member's primary department should solicit information regarding teaching and service from the Chair of the department in which a Member's appointment is less than 50%.
+Information received is subject to Section T11.4.2. - T11.2.11 When evaluating a Member who is assigned 40% or more to service or administrative responsibilities outside his or her primary department, the Department Chair should solicit information from the dean, provost or vice president to whom the Member reports. - T11.3 Teaching and Service Criteria for Annual Evaluation. - T11.3.1 Teaching: - T11.3.1.1 Essential teaching-related behaviors include, but are not limited to the following: - a. preparation and distribution of syllabi - b. meeting class on a consistent basis, including on-time arrival and dismissal - c. professional classroom behavior - d. effective organization of course content and lectures - e. effective communication with students in and out of the classroom - f. effective delivery of appropriate content material - g. effective processes and materials for evaluating student learning - h. meeting the reasonable needs of students and advisees through availability during scheduled office hours, appointments, and on line (when teaching distance learning)

+i. teaching material that is current with the discipline

-11.3.2 Service:
+T11.3.2 Service: